Agent context packet

 Every TLS connection starts with a ClientHello message.
 The cipher suites, extensions, extension order, supported groups, and signature algorithms in that message form a fingerprint.
 Different TLS libraries produce different fingerprints.

 Python’s requests library uses urllib3 backed by OpenSSL.
-Its JA3 hash — 8d9f7747675e24454cd9b7ed35c58707 — is one of the most widely recognized automation fingerprints on the internet.
+Its JA3 hash — 8d9f7747675e24454cd9b7ed35c58707 — is a widely flagged automation fingerprint: published in threat-intel feeds and matched by default in major anti-bot rule sets.
 Anti-bot systems at Cloudflare, Akamai, and DataDome check JA3/JA4 fingerprints before a single byte of your request body is read.
 If your TLS handshake says “I’m a Python script,” no amount of header spoofing will help.

 The same applies to Go’s net/http, Node’s https, and default curl.
 Each has a known fingerprint that matches zero real browsers.